umr-ds/pyserval/README.md

 This code should run ob both Python 2.7 and 3.4+

-The only external dependency is [requests](https://github.com/requests/requests)
+The only external (runtime-)dependency is [requests](https://github.com/requests/requests)

+Development dependencies are the following:

+Automatic format checking is done using [black](https://github.com/ambv/black) and [pre-commit](https://github.com/pre-commit/pre-commit).

 In order to run the tests, you will need [hypothesis](https://github.com/HypothesisWorks/hypothesis-python) and [pytest](https://github.com/pytest-dev/pytest), as well as [pytest-cov](https://github.com/pytest-dev/pytest-cov) for coverage-reports.